Lao Sticky Rice

 Khao niao — glutinous rice soaked then steamed in a conical bamboo basket over a kettle.
 Eaten by hand as the meal's vehicle.

-Mainland Southeast Asian uplands; domesticated glutinous rice spread south from Yunnan along the Mekong watershed.
-Lao per-capita rice consumption is roughly 155 kg/year — the world's highest — and 85% of that is glutinous, per the IRRI 2013 baseline.
+Mainland Southeast Asian uplands; domesticated glutinous rice spread south from the Yunnan region along the Mekong watershed, with Laos at the heart of the resulting 'sticky-rice belt.'
+Lao per-capita glutinous-rice consumption is roughly 171 kg/year — the world's highest — eaten three meals a day as the national staple and a marker of identity.

 Pearly cooked grains, hot, faintly translucent at the edges, slightly chewy.
 Pinched off in two-finger balls, rolled tight in the palm to compress, used to scoop larb or pinch up jeow.
 Goes hard and grainy once cool — eat within an hour of steaming.